antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 still forces you to think about different base class libraries.
 With .NET Standard you have a single base class library.
 Everything in it will be supported across all .NET platforms -- current ones as well as future ones.
-Another key aspect is that the API surface of .NET Standard is very predictable, while the API surface of PCLs is the result of the intersection between the selected platforms, which isn't always intuitive.
+Another key aspect is that the API availability in .NET Standard is very
+predictable: higher version equals more APIs.
+With PCLs, that's not necessarily the case: the set of available APIs is the result of the intersection between the selected platforms, which doesn't always produce an API surface you can easily predict.

-**API Availability**.
+**Consistency in APIs**.
 If you compare .NET Framework, .NET Core, and Xamarin/Mono, you'll notice that .NET Core offers the smallest API surface (excluding OS-specific APIs).
-The problem isn't just that .NET Core doesn't have all the technologies, the problem is also that .NET Core also has different shapes for core concepts, such as reflection.
-So, while Xamarin and Mono runtimes allow you to reuse large chunks of existing code (either in source form or as a binary compiled against the .NET Framework), this is very often not true for .NET Core.
-This is a key problem for bringing existing code to .NET Core.
+The first inconsistency is having drastic differences in the availability of foundational APIs (such as networking- and crypto APIs).
+The second problem .NET Core introduced was having differences in the API shape of core pieces, especially in reflection.
+Both inconsistencies are the primary reason why porting code to .NET Core is much harder than it should be.
+By creating the .NET Standard we're codifying the requirement of having consistent APIs across all .NET platforms, and this includes availability as well as the shape of the APIs.

-**Versioning and Tooling** Another challenge is around how we present .NET Core in tooling today.
-Since our goal was to build a modular system, we've broken the .NET platform into smaller NuGet packages.
+**Versioning and Tooling**.
+As I mentioned in [Introducing .NET Core][post-netcore] our goal with .NET Core was to lay the foundation for a portable .NET platform that can unify APIs in shape and implementation.
+We intended it to be the next version of portable class libraries.
+Unfortunately, it didn't result in a great tooling experience.
+Since our goal was to represent any .NET platform we had to break it up into smaller NuGet packages.
 This works reasonably well if all these components can be deployed with the application because you can update them independently.
-However, when you target an abstract specification, such as PCLs or the .NET Standard, this story doesn't work so well because there is a very specific combination of versions that will allow you to run on the right set of platforms, also known as *versioning hell*.
-In order to avoid versioning hell issues, we've defined .NET Standard as a single NuGet package.
-Since it only represents the set of required APIs, there is no need to break it up any further.
-The only important dimension is its version, which acts like an API
-level: the higher the version, the more APIs you have, but the lower the version, the more .NET platforms have already implemented it.
+However, when you target an abstract specification, such as PCLs or the .NET Standard, this story doesn't work so well because there is a very specific combination of versions that will allow you to run on the right set of platforms.
+In order to avoid that issue, we've defined .NET Standard as a single NuGet package.
+Since it only represents the set of required APIs, there is no need to break it up any further because all .NET platforms have to support it in its entirety anyways.
+The only important dimension is its version, which acts like an API level: the higher the version, the more APIs you have, but the lower the version, the more .NET platforms have already implemented it.

 To summarize, we need .NET Standard for two reasons: